aleksyprok/nuclear_fusion_2024_code/README.md

 ### Step 4: Clone this repository

 Clone this repo to a directory of your choosing on CSD3.
 Make sure you have `git-lfs`, I load these modules in my `.bashrc` to ensure that I have `git-lfs`.
-Note that this also sets up `slurm` which you iwll need to run jobs:
+Note that this also sets up `slurm` which you will need to run jobs:
 ```
 module purge
 module load gcc/5